youyongsong/uam/README.md

 ### Prerequirements
 * `python3`, `pip3`
-* run `pip3 install -r requirements.txt` to setup development environment.
+* run `pip3 install -r requirements-dev.txt` to setup development environment.

 ### Common Tasks
 * `inv lint`: you should run this command to check your code quality before every time you want to make a commit.